 Delicious sour rye soup |

 … we finally set off with a small group of 5 plus guide to sample some of Poland’s cuisine.
-Our guide gave us a little background to some of the dishes and a smattering of information about Warsaw but it was a bit thin on for our liking and we visited only 3 places.
+Our guide gave us a little background to some of the dishes and a smattering of information about Warsaw but it was a bit thin on for our liking and we ended up visited only 3 places.
 Of course there was the mandatory stop of for ‘pierogi’ (stuffed dumplings), Polish sour rye soup (which was not as good as the one I’d had the previous night) and dessert - a choice of vodkas.
 They were wonderful and all different – honey and herbs, cherry, plum, quince (delicious) and potato.
-We were supposed to have been give a booklet with recipes and cultural facts to take home but that didn’t eventuate.
+We were supposed to have been given a booklet with recipes and cultural facts to take home but that didn’t eventuate.

 |

-A great selection |
+A great selection of vodkas |

 |